19pa1a0428/Roadmap_By_ClaudeAI/Readme.md

   Build on your Docker/AWS knowledge - K8s is essential for cloud roles.

 - [ ] **Build an AI-powered full-stack project** 📈
-  Combine your skills: React frontend, Python backend, AI features, deployed on AWS
+  Combine your skills: React frontend, Python backend, AI features, deployed on AWS.

 ---